COVID-19 POLICIES & PRACTICES

 PAYMENT IN ADVANCE VIA BACS.
 I do have a card machine, but it's better to sort all that out beforehand and minimise close contact.
 We can then get straight into the training and keep safely distanced.
 Contact me for payment details.

 UPPER LIMIT TO CLASS SIZES.
-The current government guidance limits groups to 30.
 Our classes are limited to 25 maximum (including trainers) in order to maintain safe spacing.

 HAND SANITISING.
 Everyone, please bring your own small bottle of hand sanitizer.
 I will have some just in case but it's better we don't share anything.